RiL3z/RiL3z.github.io/_posts/2019-02-03-cant-control-me.md

 My self worth does not rely on it.

 You can tell me I'm too confrontational and that's going to get me into trouble with the wrong people.
-I will continue to address interpersonal issues in a direct manner that let's you know I'm HERE IN FRONT OF YOU.
+I will continue to address interpersonal issues in a direct manner that let's you know I'm **HERE IN FRONT OF YOU**.

 You can tell me that if I don't pick a side on an issue that I'm a willful conspirator contributing to social ills.
 I will continue to give issues careful thought before deciding what I should believe.